-Belarus' President, Alexander Lukashenko, is often defined in the media as "Europe's Last Dictator" - but despite his ruthless and totalitarian style of governance, his term in office has led to huge improvements in health for women and children.
-Sadly, this has come at a cost for Belarus' men, who suffer some of the highest rates of alcoholism & suicide in the world.
+Belarus' President, Alexander Lukashenko, is often described as "Europe's Last Dictator".
+Lukashenko's term in office has led to huge improvements in health for women and children; yet Belarus' men now suffer some of the highest rates of alcoholism & suicide in the world.
 Click here to read "Surviving Europe's Last Dictator" for The Moscow Times.

 For the ongoing launch of Men's Health Magazine in the Middle East by ITP Media, my guide to surviving the region's harsh environment is currently available to read in October's magazine.
 On sale via subscription & all good retailers across the United Arab Emirates/GCC.

 EPO use has ruined the careers of many professional cyclists - but injecting the hormone has allowed many sports cheats to win the world's toughest races.
 In the foot-steps of my fallen heros, I set out to investigate the murky world of blood-doping for Men's Health Magazine.
 'Blood Sport' has been translated & syndicated extensively.
 For all enquiries, click here.

 My story on health experiences & adventures in the MENA region is one of several forthcoming features commissioned by ITP for the launch of Men's Health Magazine's 41st edition in the Middle East.
 Complimentary copies of September's magazine are currently available throughout the Gulf States & North Africa.
 For all email enquiries, please click here to contact me directly.

 My long-form on Edinburgh's homeless was short-listed for the 2013 Shiva Naipaul Memorial Prize by The Spectator, and published by The Los Angeles Review of Books.
 Click on the title above to read the piece, or here for the prequel, "What's Waiting At Elm Tree Loan", which was short-listed for the 2012 prize.

 Siberia's past is harrowing, but its potential is staggering.
 Click here to read my review of "Siberia: A History of the People", by Janet M. Hartley for The Spectator.